Technical Details

 3. Power over Ethernet (PoE)

-BCellular StatusShows the cellular connection status and quality of the device.
+BCellular StatusShows the cellular connection status and quality.
 Red indicates poor, yellow indicates moderate, and blue indicates a good connection.

 CConnection StatusIndicates whether the device is online.
 If accessible via Sixfab Connect, it lights up green.